 IBM Universal Manageability Services UM Services streamline and automate personal computer (PC) systems management and support tasks, such as asset deployment and tracking.
-IBM Update ConnectorTM You can use IBM Update Connector to download software programs, software updates, data, and data updates from IBM via the Internet.
+IBM Update Connector [TM] You can use IBM Update Connector to download software programs, software updates, data, and data updates from IBM via the Internet.
 Update Connector automatically determines whether your computer needs available updates and, if so, it downloads and installs them at your option.
 Netscape Communicator You can use Netscape Communicator to navigate your company intranet or the World Wide Web.
 Netscape Communicator provides a full suite of Internet functions, including e-mail, threaded discussion groups (newsgroups), and support for the latest features on the World Wide Web.
-Norton AntiVirus for IBM You can use Norton AntiVirus for IBM to detect and remove viruses from your computer.

-For more information about installing software using the Software Selections CD, see Appendix A, "Using the Software Selections CD," on page 105.
+For more information about installing software using the Software Selections CD, see "Appendix A. Using the Software Selections CD" on page 109.